Fragile (film): Plot

 Amy goes up to the second floor through a hidden trapdoor.
 She finds an old photograph of a girl in a wheelchair with a nurse and a film-reel which shows the girl on a medical treatment for osteogenesis imperfecta or "brittle bone disease".
 The photograph is labelled, "Charlotte and Mandy, 1959."
 Charlotte begins to appear in front of a metal door shown as a grey tall figure with braces on her legs.
 Maggie saves Amy, dropping her favorite blanket, "Mr. Sleepy" in the process.
 Amy and Dr. Robert view the film and Robert explains the disease Charlotte suffered from was a sickness that causes the patient's bones to be susceptible to fractures.
-Doctors had built metal, orthotic braces for Charlotte to wear, in the hopes of strengthening her bones.
-Amy now believes Charlotte is the angry ghost of the little girl who is hurting the children.
+Doctors had built orthotic braces for Charlotte to wear, in the hopes of strengthening her bones.
+Amy now believes Charlotte is the vengeful ghost of the little girl who is hurting the children.
 She searches the records but no child called Charlotte existed.